Diversity in College is Important

 Would you prefer a school where the student body represents a mix of different ages and generations, or would you prefer a school where most students are the same age as you?

-The traditional student is between the ages of 18-22.
-At Aquinas College Michigan, 65.9% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The "traditional" college student is thought to be between the ages of 18-21.
+At Aquinas College Michigan, 65.9% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Aquinas College Michigan #2,155 in the nation for student age diversity.

 Aquinas College Michigan Age Diversity Chart